 The Academic Senate Council shall vote on the nominations received, and upon a two-thirds majority a candidate shall be appointed to fill the vacancy.
 The vacancy shall be filled for the remainder of the term of office.

 In the case of the recall of an Executive Officer, the procedures shall be followed for a regular officer election.
 The Senate Council shall form an Elections Committee to run the election and the general membership shall vote on the nominations received, following Article VII, Section B above.

+Additional election procedures are detailed in the Academic Senate Election Rules.

 ARTICLE VIII: ACADEMIC SENATE STANDING AND OTHER COMMITTEES